iristfu/Places/README.md

             * current results will unsort
             * future results will not be sorted by previous preference
         * User should not be able to select both increasing and decreasing at the same time.
 Selecting one will undo the other, kind of like a toggle.
 User can also deselect both and revert to default sorting.
-* User can share and collaborate on itineraries - *planned technical challenge*.
+* User can share and collaborate on itineraries with access level control and activity tracking - *planned technical challenge*.
     * In an itinerary’s detail view, upon hitting share, an action sheet pops up and a custom link will be generated (e.g. places://itinerary/YBzt5P1gRI).
     * The itinerary will be stored in the Parse database.
     * The user can send a text of the URL with the itinerary, and only those with the URL can access the itinerary.